sharedstreets/sharedstreets-ref-system/README.md

 # SharedStreets Referencing System

-SharedStreets is a framework for creating and exchanging street-linked data.
-Unlike GIS-based methods for data exchange that depend on geometry or predefined, proprietary identifiers to describe streets, the SharedStreets Referencing system uses topology, and other descriptive properties to define street locations.
-SharedStreets references allow users to share street-linked data without sharing underlying map data, or require that users agree on a common base map.
+## Introduction
+SharedStreets data standards provide tools to describe streets and exchange data on how they are used.
+Cities today depend on geographic information system (GIS) based methods to share street data, but this process requires users to agree on a common base map, or to use predefined, and often proprietary tools to identify and describe streets.

+This limits the potential for collaboration and data sharing between government agencies and with the private sector.
+And use of proprietary maps and identification systems can undermine cities’ ability to use and share critical information about public streets.

+SharedStreets provides a global, non-proprietary system for describing streets, designed to incorporate any source of transportation data.
+This allows public and private entities to communicate with clarity and precision about streets while ensuring full compatibility with organizations’ internal map data.

-SharedStreets was originally created as part of the [OpenTraffc project](https://github.com/opentraffic/architecture/issues/1) as a non-proprietary system for sharing street-linked data.
-It builds on the core concepts from [OpenLR](http://www.openlr.info/) and provides a set of data formats and open source tools to re-imagine collaboration and sharing of geospatial data.
+The SharedStreets referencing system was originally created as part of the [OpenTraffc project](https://github.com/opentraffic/architecture/issues/1), as a mechanism for sharing dynamic traffic information.
+SharedStreets builds on the core concepts from [OpenLR](http://www.openlr.info/) and provides a collection of data formats and open source tools to re-imagine collaboration and sharing of transport data.

+The SharedStreets referencing system is being released as a DRAFT proposal, along with data samples and tools for generating references from OpenStreetMap and Shapefile data sources.
+Comments and suggestions on the format will be managed via this Github repository.
+Please open an Github issue or pull request to contribute.

+**A production version of the SharedStreets Referencing System and a global data set will be released in Winter 2017.**

 ### Example Applications
 **Traffic data:** SharedStreets references are used to share basemap-independent descriptions of traffic conditions.
 In the OpenTraffic project fleet operators convert GPS data to to traffic observations (speeds along OpenStreetMap defined roadway segments).
 Traffic observations are shared externally using SharedStreets references to describe street segments.